HewlettPackard/Docker-Synergy/docs/_posts/2018-09-20-containers-kubernetes.md

 ---
 layout: post
+title: Containers, orchestrators and Kubernetes
 author: gabrielmcg
 ---

+What is a container? why do you need an orchestrator? and why is Kubernetes eating the DevOps world.

-# What is a container?
+## What is a container?

 Containers are often viewed as lightweight Virtual Machines (VM).
 While a VM has its own complete operating system sitting on top of a hypervisor, containers are sandboxes running directly on top of the host system’s kernel and, as a result, are faster